 Value of Students Assets: In some cases, you may be instructed not to answer the asset questions on the FAFSA.
 However, the GSD may need this information for awarding a need-based grant.
 If this information is requested, students may submit this information by updating those fields on their FAFSA.
 Asset information includes current values of the following items: cash, checking and savings accounts, net worth of non-retirement investments, value of a business/farm if you own one.

 Selective Service: One requirement for male US citizens and permanent residents to be eligible for federal aid is to be registered for military draft OR have an acceptable reason why they were unable to do so.
 The Aid Office will assist you with providing the proper documentation if required, such as a letter from the SSA.

 Proof of Citizenship: In some instances, the FAFSA will not be able to immediately verify a student’s citizenship.
-So the Financial Aid Office may request proof of citizenship either before awarding or at the when federal awards are made.
+So the Financial Aid Office may request proof of citizenship either before awarding or at the time when federal awards are made.
 Generally, a copy of a US passport or birth certificate will suffice.

 Proof of Social Security Number: In the event that a student files a FAFSA with a Social Security Number that cannot be verified or differs from their SSN on a different source, the student may be asked to provide a copy of their social security card.
 If for some reason the student mistakenly files their FAFSA with the wrong SSN, they will not be able to correct that, but will instead need to file a new FAFSA with the correct SSN.